TA-Softies/ta-wiki/Technical Guides/misc/reimaging-guide.md

 - Check all cable connections are secure
 - Verify the SATA adapter is functioning
-- Try a different SATA port on the adapter
+- Try a different USB port on for the SATA adapter
-- Ensure the drive has power (for external enclosures)

 ### Restoration Fails